Why is Lockdown the ideal privacy and security product?

 I typed the wrong email during signup.
 How do I change it?

 Open Lockdown on iPhone or iPad.
-Tap the menu button on the top left, then click "Confirm Email", then click
+Tap Account on bottom right, then click "Confirm Email", then click

 "Sign Out".
-Then tap the menu button again, and tap "Sign Up" to sign up with the correct email address.
+Then tap Account again, and tap "Sign Up" to sign up with the correct email address.